 DAVE ROBINSON: It definitely soured when I went to Island.
 They didn’t like it and thought my time was being spent on other things; they didn’t feel they had the access.
 Our relationship seemed to disintegrate and suddenly people didn’t seem to be catching my eye.
 It didn’t help that the band had heard that there were a load of signed records being sold in Camden Market and thought I was making a quick buck on the side.
 Of course, it turned out Lee had been telling them to sign all these records, claiming that I wanted them to do it.

 CARL: We were really unhappy by that point.
 Robbo had always worked with us on a friendly basis, but he became a typical businessman.

-SUGGS: He began to talk about us as a ‘viable product’ and how many ‘units’ we were shifting.
+SUGGS: Dave saw us more and more as just a commodity, and less and less as people with brains; he began to talk about us as a ‘viable product’ and how many ‘units’ we were shifting.
 The last straw was when he wrote and directed those meat commercials the year before – people thought it was us doing it.
 I know the music business is very establishment and always will be, and the more bits of plastic you sell, the more important you become.
 But to me, music is entertainment that should have some content.

 DAVE ROBINSON: I did have an attitude which eventually they disliked.
 I would preach to them, ‘You’re now seen as a pop band.
 You may not like it but that is the essence of it.
 You’re making quality albums but the singles are the vehicle that we are getting the mileage from.
 And key for a pop band is to bring out material regularly.
 So in between the albums, you make singles.
 Every three months, there’s Madness on Top Of The Pops.’
 Eventually, they said, ‘Dave, you’re just trying to make money out of it.’
 Well, I didn’t mind selling a lot of records but the bottom line is that Madness were always there.
 There might be a lull but the new record then came.
 Eventually, Madness found this onerous.